AC Repairs Can Arise Unexpectedly

 The next factor that can impact AC repair costs is the time you have your AC repair done.
 If your AC unit breaks down during the summer, repair costs will be higher since contractors handle a much higher volume of AC repairs during the summer.
 Additionally, regardless of the season, repair rates will usually be higher for after hour repairs and weekend repairs.

-To prevent costly repairs, it is important to have your AC unit serviced before the peak cooling season in order to ensure it can handle its most taxing season without breaking down.
+To prevent costly repairs, it is important to have your AC unit tuned-up on a regular basis before the peak cooling season in order to ensure it can handle its most taxing season without breaking down.
+Consider scheduling your maintenance when the AC Contractor is slow and ask for a discount if you schedule early!

 How Often You Have Your AC Unit Serviced